 Man rescued after clinging to capsized boat for 12 hours

-PORT CLINTON, Ohio (AP) — The U.S. Coast Guard says the crew on a Lake Erie fishing boat rescued a man who had been clinging to his capsized sailboat for about 12 hours.
+The U.S. Coast Guard said the crew on a Lake Erie fishing boat rescued a man who had been clinging to his capsized sailboat for about 12 hours.

-Authorities say the crew spotted the man Monday morning about four miles off the shores of Port Clinton in northern Ohio.
+Authorities said the crew spotted the man Monday morning about 4 miles off the shores of Port Clinton in northern Ohio.

-The Coast Guard says the sailboat capsized during a storm Sunday night.

-The fishing boat crew tells WTVG-TV in Toledo that the man was suffering from mild hypothermia but otherwise OK when they rescued him.

 More like this from vindy.com